oozcitak/canphotoblog/README.md

 ### Installation:

-First off, install `node.js` and `nginx` with your favorite package manager or build them from source.
-You will also need `imagemagick` and `sqlite3` installed.
-Then install the following node.js packages:
+You will need `imagemagick` and `sqlite3` installed.
+You will also need the following node.js packages:

     npm install coffee-script
     npm install step
     npm install akismet
     npm install sqlite

-Let us now clone the `canphotoblog` repository and build it:
+Now clone the `canphotoblog` repository and build it:

     git clone git://github.com/oozcitak/canphotoblog.git
     cd canphotoblog